-The tour guides often dress up in period costumes to add to the atmosphere.
-The tours usually take place at night, when it is dark and spooky.
-In Oslo, you can go on the Myths and Legends of Oslo tour,
+The tour guides often dress in period costumes to add to the atmosphere.
+The tours usually take place at night, when dark and spooky.
+In Oslo, you can go on the Myths and Legends of Oslo tour.

 Things to do in Oslo with teenage girls – High Tea

 High Tea started out as a quintessentially British thing.
-This afternoon tea tradition involves savoury sandwiches, cakes, pastries, and of course, tea.
-For mothers and daughters, it’s a cherished ritual that often brings them closer together.
+This afternoon tea tradition involves savoury sandwiches, cakes, pastries, and tea.
+It’s a cherished ritual for mothers and daughters that often brings them closer together.

-If you’re looking for something to do in Oslo with teenage girls, then you should experience high tea firsthand, there are plenty of places to go in the city But be warned – it can be quite addictive!
-Once you’ve had a taste of those delicious treats, you’ll likely want to indulge again and again.
+If you’re looking for something to do in Oslo with teenage girls, you should experience high tea firsthand; there are plenty of places to go in the city.
+But be warned – it can be quite addictive!
+Once you’ve tasted those delicious treats, you’ll likely want to indulge again and again.

 Experience culture through food